First lieutenant

 First lieutenant is a commissioned officer military rank in many armed forces; in some forces, it is an appointment.

 The rank of lieutenant has different meanings in different military formations, but in most forces it is sub-divided into a senior (first lieutenant) and junior (second lieutenant) rank.

 In navies, while certain rank insignia may carry the name lieutenant, the term may also be used to relate to a particular post or duty, rather than a rank.

 Indonesia

 In Indonesia, "first lieutenant" is known as Letnan Satu (Lettu), Indonesian National Armed Forces uses this rank across all three of its services.
 It is just above the rank of second lieutenant and just below the rank of captain.

 Israel

-In the Israel Defense Forces, the rank above second lieutenant is simply lieutenant.
+In the Israel Defense Forces, the rank above second lieutenant is simply lieutenant (Segen).
 The rank of (קצין מקצועי אקדמאי (קמ"א (katsín miktsoí akademai or "kama"), a professional academic officer (that is, a medical, dental or veterinary officer, a justice officer or a religious officer), is equivalent to a professional officer of the second class in the reserve and equivalent to first lieutenant.